Panhard-EBR/Loumhelm-Mod/README.md

 There is one thing I need to make clear:      I'm not an expert at this game, if a faction is too weak or strong, I will tweak them based on my current knowledge, but I would also like suggestions from anyone more knowledgeable.

+I also plan to make new policies that are either their own thing or conform with specific factions.

 +As with any other mod, each faction will have exclusive units and buildings.
 That's really all I have to say for now.